Enrichment and Enhancement

 The VCE is offered in Years 11 and 12.
 Students are involved in this assessment programme provided by the Victorian Curriculum and Assessment Authority.
 The program emphasises satisfactory completion of outcomes, and graded assessment of specific school assessed coursework, related to each subject.
 Some of these assessments are school-based and other externally set examinations.
 At Mazenod, religious education and English are compulsory.
 These combine with other subject choices to form the basis of a 24 unit programme spread over two years – students must satisfactorily complete at least 16 of these units.
-This ensures a breadth of study in the curriculum and enables students to compare their performances with those from other schools in Victoria.
+This ensures a breadth of study in the curriculum and enables students to compare their performances with those of other schools in Victoria.

 This is an important year for students and Mazenod has been ahead of current thinking in the area of post-compulsory education, providing a range of choices for students, so that their differing educational needs can be satisfied.
 These courses of study are offered so that students who are suited to either an academic or a more vocational programme can be accommodated.